percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    Makes :program:`xtrabackup` print out parameters that can be used for copying the data files back to their original locations to restore them.

+.. option:: --read-buffer-size

+   Set the datafile read buffer size, given value is scaled up to page size.
+Default is 10Mb.

+.. option:: --rebuild-indexes

+   Rebuilds indexes in a compact backup.
+This option only has effect when the :option:`--prepare` and :option:`rebuild-threads` options are provided.

+.. option:: --rebuild-threads=#

+   Uses the given number of threads to rebuild indexes in a compact backup.
+This option only has effect with the :option:`--prepare` and :option:`--rebuild-indexes` options.

 .. option:: --remove-original

    Implemented in |Percona XtraBackup| 2.4.6, this option when specified will remove :file:`.qp`, :file:`.xbcrypt` and :file:`.qp.xbcrypt` files after decryption and decompression.

+.. option:: --rocksdb-datadir

+   RocksDB data directory

+.. option:: --rocksdb-wal-dir

+   RocksDB WAL directory.

+.. option:: --rollback-prepared-trx

+   Force rollback prepared InnoDB transactions.

 .. option:: --rsync